Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 This is part of my ongoing series on system structure and pressure models—see also: Grimdark TTRPGs: The Real Test (And Why Most Games Fail It)

-This post is not about what heroic fantasy looks like, it’s about what heroic RPG systems do.
+This post is not about what modern heroic fantasy looks like, it’s about what the RPG systems do.
 If you’re designing a heroic TTRPG your setting doesn’t really matter, your pressure model does.
 If you rely on dragons and epic quests to make your game feel heroic but your mechanics run an attrition engine, your design is fighting your premise.

 Like my earlier posts, this analysis is meant to offer a blueprint.
-If you want to build a heroic game these are the key parts you need.
+If you want to build a modern heroic game these are the key parts you need.
 If you leave one out you will know exactly where the system might fail, or where you’ve chosen to change things for a different experience.

 Here’s the key question: If you took away all the artwork, cut out every bit of fiction, and stripped away the GM’s narration, would the mechanics alone still make you feel the genre?

 Tone and setting are only half the game.
 The art, the lore, the atmosphere, they matter but they sit on top of an engine, and if that engine doesn’t enforce the premise, the GM has to.
 Without rules that actively support heroic play, the first time someone gives a rousing speech and dies to one bad roll, the table learns the rules aren’t cooperating.
 Heroic tone survives on GM mercy until it doesn’t.
-A true heroic system is one where the rules are working with the players toward expansion and recovery, not just staying out of the way.
+A true modern heroic system is one where the rules are working with the players toward expansion and recovery, not just staying out of the way.
 That’s the test.

 The same restorative upward engine appears in heroic sci-fi, superhero, and pulp games.
 Fantasy is simply where the mislabeling is most common, where fantasy dragons and mythic quests get mistaken for structural heroism.